 In my previous article, What Makes Sleep so Difficult for Kids with ADHD?, I explored the difficulties that children and adolescents may have in falling asleep.
 As I had mentioned, research shows that between 25 and 50% of people with ADHD have clinically reported sleep difficulties.
 These can be attributed to biology, stimulant medication side affects, lack of consistent bedtime routine, and characteristics related to the ADHD itself.

 For many parents, getting their children to sleep is only half the battle.
 Having their children awake and ready for school on time is a significant problem.
 In my practice as a Parent Coach, the issues related to morning are often quite pervasive.
 Not only do parents battle to wake their children up, but they battle the negative mood, the slow pace, the last minute “must dos”, and for some, the added burden of driving once the bus is missed.
 Parents wonder how much to support the process, and how much to let “life” teach it’s lessons.
-Let’s explore this issue first.
+What makes waking up so difficult?

 In most cases, rewards and punishments do little to teach skills and affect long-term behavior change.
 As always, the first strategy is to involve your child in the solution.
 First, you will want to reassure them that the conversation you want to have with them is not about setting up new punishments for when they are not successful in getting up.
 You want to understand what is making mornings so difficult.

-- Review their nighttime routine to ensure that they are doing their best to be successful in falling asleep at a “reasonable” hour.
-Refer to my article sited above for some specific strategies.
+Review their nighttime routine to ensure that they are doing their best to be successful in falling asleep at a “reasonable” hour.
+Specific nightime strategies.

-- Clocky by Nanda Homes has wheels and will make strange sounds.
+Clocky Alarm Clock on Wheels in Black by Nanda Homes has wheels and will make strange sounds.
 When the alarm goes off, it will roll around until someone physically stops it.

-- Phillips Wake-up light has a light that goes on gradually 30 minutes prior to the time the alarm goes off.
+Philips Wake-up Light has a light that goes on gradually 30 minutes prior to the time the alarm goes off.

 Even with the best of planning and intention, mornings with children, especially when challenged with ADHD, can be very stressful.
 It is vital that parents keep in mind that as difficult as it may be for them as parents, often, the child is struggling as well.
 They are often keenly aware that they are not meeting your expectations, nor their own.
 Try to avoid letting them go off to school with constant anger on anyone’s part.
 Recognize and praise their efforts, not just perfect success.
 When things are particularly rough in the morning, don’t let it carry over into the afternoon.
 Believe me, they have a whole host of new challenges they are facing.
 Agree to keep working on solutions to address the difficulties as they arise.
 Your bond with them and your active support in raising their awareness will do more to motivate their growth than anything else.